Manufacturers Trust Company Building: Renovation and controversy

 The Joe Fresh retail chain had signed a lease for part of the space in January 2011.
 Three months after the lease was signed, and after the interior landmark designation was finalized, Vornado received permission from the LPC to modify the building's interior layout.
 The project would create two new retail spaces on Fifth Avenue by cutting new doorways into the facade, rotating the escalators away from the windows, and reducing the vault wall.
 Vornado hired SOM to make the changes.
 Tenants in the building at the time included Bloomberg L.P., the company of New York City mayor Michael Bloomberg.

 Preservationists sued to stop the changes, and a New York Supreme Court judge issued a temporary order blocking the renovation in July 2011, which was subsequently converted into an injunction.
 These preservationists criticized the renovation as damaging to a significant building and suggested that this was part of a pattern of city government unduly favoring developers, while the building's owner and others argued that the project were consistent with and showed respect for the property.
 Architecture critic Ada Louise Huxtable of The Wall Street Journal criticized the project as a "travesty" and "conversion to generic commercial space", expressing particular criticism of the removal of the Bertoia screen from the site.
-510 Fifth Avenue was added to the World Monuments Fund's 2012 "watch list" of endangered buildings.
+The Manufacturers Trust Company Building was added to the World Monuments Fund's 2012 "watch list" of endangered buildings.
 The organization for Documentation and Conservation of Buildings, Sites and Neighborhoods of the Modern Movement (DOCOMOMO) and a coalition of preservationist organizations brought a lawsuit against Vornado for allegedly removing the historic elements protected under the city landmark designations.

 The organizations and Vornado came to a settlement in February 2012.
 As part of the settlement, the Bertoia works were reinstalled in the renovation.
 In addition, the interior was restored to resemble their original design, while glass interior partitions separating the retail spaces were installed to "minimize their visual presence".
 The escalators were replaced, the wall of the former vault was removed, and additional steel framing and reinforced polymer fabric was installed to provide structural support.
 The second floor was reinforced so it could carry 75 psf, the minimum load required under zoning requirements for retail use; previously, the second floor could only carry loads of 50 psf.
 The facade and interior columns were also restored, and the luminous ceiling was replaced with a replica.
 The renovation was completed by the end of 2012.